 Today, Paris continues to inspire visitors, as it always has done, with its incredible beauty and unrivaled cultural life.
 It has enjoyed a long and complicated history, with the struggle for independence and freedom at the very heart of this city.
 It strives to be the heart of a unified Europe, and we can think of no better candidate.
 Paris: capital of France and the capital of the world (well, according to the locals!)

 Gastronomy & Wine

 Two things that are taken very seriously in France indeed.
 If there’s one word that symbolizes Paris, it is gastronomy.
 The French remain justly proud of their cuisine, and the Parisians are no exception.
-French cuisine derives from many varying influences, with a traditional emphasis on fresh, local produce and rich sauces, butter and cream featuring heavily!
-It is possible to eat cuisine from all over France (and the world) in Paris, although we recommend experiencing the classic bistro style cooking while you are there.
+French cuisine derives from many varying influences, with a traditional emphasis on fresh, local produce and creamy sauces, butter, and cream featuring heavily!
+It is possible to eat cuisine from all over France (and the world) in Paris, although we recommend experiencing the classic bistro-style cooking while you are there.